lucafavatella/corrode/README.md

 toolchain.

-Corrode aims to produce Rust source code which behaves exactly the same way that the original C source behaved, if the input is free of undefined and implementation-defined behavior.
+Corrode aims to produce Rust source code which behaves exactly the same way that the original C source behaved (if the input is free of undefined and implementation-defined behavior).
 In the presence of undefined behavior, we've tried to pick a behavior that isn't too surprising.
 For example, if a signed addition might overflow (which is undefined behavior in C), Corrode just translates it to Rust's `+`